-We live on a very small property, a half acre to be exact.
-And only a very very small portion of that is easy to grow plants, flowers, and vegetables on.
-So over the years, I’ve utilized a lot of containers and garden beds, and rightfully so.
+Over the years, I’ve utilized a lot of containers and garden beds, and rightfully so.
 They are easier to manage, can be moved with the sunlight, and they look pretty!
-I first began growing all of my herbs in pots (typical flower pot) or large containers (think 10-15 gallons).
+I first began growing herbs in pots (typical flower pot) or large containers (think 10-15 gallons).
 They thrived in both.
 Being mindful of the herb, I was able to successfully grow peppermint, echinacea, thyme, rosemary, oregano, lemon balm, cilantro, and spearmint in containers the first year I began venturing into herbalism.
 Some were strictly for medicinal uses, others were medicinal and culinary.

 Should you choose to create a garden bed specifically for herbs, as we did just this past year, keep the creepers in mind as well.
 For example, you don’t want to put lemon balm in a group of low growing herbs, as the lemon balm could suffocate them.
 But for herbs like Black Eyed Susan, the lemon balm can easily grow close to the ground while the Susan’s soar tall.
 Then again, sometimes it’s best to give it a garden bed of it’s own.
 The nice thing about creeping herbs is that they do pretty well in partial shaded areas, and sometimes even full shade, so planting them at the base of a tree isn’t out of the question.

-It can be quite fun when choosing which herbs to grow your first year.
+It can be quite fun when choosing which herbs to grow in your medicinal herb garden your first year.
 Many homesteaders start growing herbs for culinary purposes, and they would be surprised to find out just how many of those culinary herbs are medicinal as well.

 That being said, don’t overwhelm yourself the first year you begin your medicinal herb garden.
 Here are the things I suggest contemplating before choosing your herbs.